Basis-Theory/docs/source/includes/api-reference/_proxy.md

 # Proxy

 <aside class="notice">
   <span>The Basis Theory Proxy is currently available publicly but is still in beta status.
 The features listed below are subject to change.
-If you are interested in using the proxy and your use case is not currently supported, please submit a feature request to <a href="mailto:support@basistheory.com?subject=Proxy Feature Request"></a>.</span>
+If you are interested in using the proxy and your use case is not currently supported, please <a href="mailto:support@basistheory.com?subject=Proxy Feature Request">submit a feature request</a>!</span>
 </aside>

 ## Proxying Outbound Requests